The West Highland Way | |

 The landlady had gone a long way towards redeeming herself for yesterdays surliness by drying all of our sodden gear and placing them in neat piles on our beds.
 It was sheer luxury to pull on dry warm clothes.
 She also treated us to the best breakfast we had had all week, and

 We were given a lift back down to the village and met Kath outside of the Post Office.
 We bought food for lunch and Colin bought a half bottle of whisky for our hip flasks.
-Ronnie and Shugie arrived and Ronnie suddenly began a stream-of-conscious sergeant-on-parade tirade.
+Ronnie and Shugie arrived and Ronnie suddenly began a drill sergeant-esque tirade.

-"Hey!" said Kath, and pointed.
-"It's that guy I walked with earlier - the one I told you about.
+"Hey look!" said Kath, and pointed.
+"It's the guy I walked with earlier - the one I told you about.
 The guy who's sleeping in a bivvy."
 A tall, slightly dishevelled figure approached us.
 He looked familiar.
 It was, in fact, the walker we had met briefly a few days before when we were lost on the way to Conic Hill, the one who had loped off into the trees before we got caught up in the Dutch beetle train.
 He introduced himself as Bob.
 Close behind were another two young men, the Germans that Kath had walked with around the shores of Loch Lomond the previous morning.
-It was starting to feel like a soap opera where all the characters were linked in some tenuous way.
+It was starting to feel like a forced proximity script - disparate characters all linking together in a plot progression.

 BO and QI ....

 We left the A82 and picked up General Wade's military road, walking through pleasant sheep pastures which eventually gave out onto a wide track meandering through the Alt Kinglass valley with the steep sided bulks of Beinn Dorain, Meall Garbh and Beinn nam Fuaran lining each side of the wide u-shaped glen.
-We marched along until nearly mid day.
-I had noticed something about Bob, maybe it was to do with the rough living he had subjected himself to, but to put it bluntly he niffed.
+We marched along until nearly mid day and as we did so I had noticed something about Bob, maybe it was to do with the rough living he had subjected himself to, but to put it bluntly he niffed.
 Now I'm not being judgemental here, none of us were at our freshest, but this was in a different league altogether.
-It was a meaty, yeasty sort of body odour that only announced itself when you were downwind.
+It was an organic sort of body odour that only announced itself when you were downwind.
 The first time I caught it I panicked, I thought it was me.
 The second time I caught it I learnt my lesson and stayed either abreast or ahead of him.
+It was hardly Robs fault and I felt a bit guilty about keeping my distance.
+For his part Rob seemed serenely unaware of his pungent state.

 We speculated.